KPresentation/KPresentationFramework/Examples/Drugs/README.md

 For executing this example, you need an internet connection.

-Moreover you need to update the system register using regedit.exe:
+Moreover you need to update the system register using regedit.exe: in

-In

 ```
 Computer -> HKEY_LOCAL_MACHINE -> SOFTWARE -> Wow6432Node -> Microsoft -> Internet Explorer -> Main -> FeatureControl -> FEATURE_BROWSER_EMULATION